Alcoholic drinks in Canada: Distribution

 Under the Constitution of Canada, responsibility for enacting laws and regulations regarding the sale and distribution of alcoholic drinks in Canada is the sole responsibility of the ten provinces.
 Canada's three territories have also been granted similar autonomy over these matters under the provisions of federal legislation.

 This means that there is a separate agency (or agencies) in each province responsible for regulating the consumption of and, in all but one case, the sale of alcoholic drinks.
 Alberta is currently the only jurisdiction to have completely privatized its retail liquor industry (the AGLC maintains a monopoly over the wholesale distribution of wine, distilled spirits and imported beer — the distribution operation itself being contracted out to a private operator).
 Most of the other jurisdictions have maintained a total or near-total control over the sale of hard liquor while allowing limited privatisation of country-originated beer and wine sales.

 Legal issues

 Age

 In Canada, there is no federally defined age for legal alcohol purchase or consumption.
 Each province and territory is free to set its own drinking age.
-The legal age for purchase is:
+The legal ages for purchase are currently: